utku-turan/Outforce-BTP/SAPBuild/001-Introduction.md

 > This [blog post](https://groups.community.sap.com/t5/sap-builders-blog-posts/announcing-the-sap-build-apps-sandbox/ba-p/128821) describes how to register.<br>
 > And this [tutorial from SAP](https://developers.sap.com/mission.appgyver-low-code.html) teaches you how to create your first application with SAP Build Apps.<br>
 > [Another tutorial](https://developers.sap.com/group.sap-build-apps-process-trigger.html) to create a Sales Order App using SAP Build Apps.
 >
+> And [this tutorial](https://developers.sap.com/mission.sap-build-apps-create-trigger-process.html) will guide you on these:
+> - How to create a Sales Order Process using **SAP Build Process Automation**
+> - Hot to create a Sales Order App using **SAP Build Apps**
+>
 ***